peter88213/novelyst/docs/help/export_menu.md

     -  `###` → Scene divider.
 Optionally, you can append the scene title to the scene divider.
 You can also add a description, separated by `|`.
     - **Note:** Export documents with split scenes from *Writer* to yw7 not more than once.
+-   Paragraphs starting with `> ` are formatted as quotations.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.

 ---